Introduction

 Fortunately, many organisations understand that for their employees to perform at their best, they need to be both mentally and physically healthy.
 And there’s no doubt that building healthy habits can be challenging.
 Especially as the demands of our professional and personal lives collide.

-For instance, with Wellness hub your employees have access to a range of on-demand workouts and yoga flows if they can’t get to the gym.
+When your employees have Perkbox they get access access to a range of on-demand workouts and yoga flows if they can’t get to the gym.
 Not to mention soothing sleep stories and guided meditations to help them switch off and get a good night’s sleep.

 General wellbeing incentives include: